aurelia/aurelia.github.io-old/_harp/get-started.md

 You can now browse to [http://localhost:9000/](http://localhost:9000/) to see the app.
 Type in the form input controls and notice that the Full Name computed property updates with any change.
 Click the button and see that your method is invoked.

-> **Note:** Aurelia has a unique and powerful datainbing engine that uses adaptive techniques to pick the best way to observe changes in each property.
+> **Note:** Aurelia has a unique and powerful databinding engine that uses adaptive techniques to pick the best way to observe changes in each property.
 For example, if you are using a browser with [Object.observe](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/observe) support, both _firstName_ and _lastName_ will be observed with that strategy.
 If not, we'll generate getters and setters that batch changes to the Micro Task Queue, correctly emulating Object.observe behavior.
 Since the computed property _fullName_ can't be observed with either of these techniques, we use dirty checking.
 We'll use the best technique depending on the situation and you can even plug in custom strategies as well in order to "teach" the framework how to observe special types of model patterns.
 We think it's pretty cool.
 >
 The `.bind`  command uses the default binding behavior for any property.
 The default is one-way binding for everything except form controls, which default to two-way.
 You can always override this by using the explict binding commands `.one-way`, `.two-way` and `.one-time`.
 Similarly, you can use `.delegate` for event delegation but you can also use `.trigger` to attach directly to the target element.